mcgalliarder/Bartholemew/WirelessProtocol.md

 ## Handshake
 To initiate a communication line between the two parties, a handshake between the two must occur.
-A handshake must occur for EVERY transmission to establish who is talking and who is listening.
+A handshake must occur for *every* transmission to establish who is talking and who is listening.
 A handshake occors when when party makes a request to the other, and the other party confirms that request, initiating the line of communication.